Skip to main content

 Search API client WithTransformation helper methods

-The helper methods are drop-in replacements for the standard API clients methods (saveObjects, partialUpdateObjects, replaceAllObjects) but all rely on the push API endpoints and are subject to the connector limits.
+These helper methods of the Search API replace the standard API clients methods (saveObjects, partialUpdateObjects, replaceAllObjects) but use the push method of the Ingestion API.
+They’re subject to the connector limits.
+Use the helper methods if:

-• You only have one destination linked to the index you’re targeting.
+• You only have one destination linked to the you’re targeting.

 • You already have an existing implementation using an API client.